auth0/docs/articles/identity-labs/04-single-page-app/exercise-02.md

 <%= include('../_includes/first-page-of-lab-note') %>

-In this exercise, your will learn how to make your SPA consume, on behalf of the user, the private endpoint exposed by the API.
+In this exercise, you will learn how to make your SPA consume, on behalf of the user, the private endpoint exposed by the API.

 ::: note
-You can continue using the source code from the previous exercise or, if you are starting from scratch, use the code in the `exercise-02/begin` folder.
+You can continue using the source code from the previous exercise, or if you are starting from scratch, use the code in the `exercise-02/begin` folder.
 Make sure you run steps 1-6 in [exercise 1](/identity-labs/04-single-page-app/exercise-01) either way.
 :::

 To make your SPA consume the private endpoint on the user's behalf, it must fetch an access token first, then call the protected API.
-The first time your application asks for an access token for an API, the authorization server will request an explicit consent from your users.
+The first time your application asks for an access token for an API, the authorization server will request explicit consent from your users.

 To request this consent, your application will open a popup that will load a page from the authorization server.
-On that page, your users will learn what type of access your application is requesting and they will be able to grant the access or deny it.
+On that page, your users will learn what type of access your application is requesting, and they will be able to grant access or deny it.

 1. Open `spa/scripts/expenses.js`.
 You will see a few constants that reference DOM elements (like `loadExpensesButton` and `loadingExpenses`).
 Right after these constants, add the configuration code for the API.